Tell me more ×

 In literature, sometimes an author (think Erik Larson) will publish a book as non-fiction even though it has fictionalized dialogue and a certain degree of supposition, which I find equally annoying.
 James Frey's memoir A Million Little Pieces contained enough fabrication that libraries don't know where to put it!
 If the story (movie or book) is interesting enough, "based on a true story" always makes me want to research the true story.

-Good Answer I like the different points for why it is used.
+• Good Answer I like the different points for why it is used.
 Especially the fifth point of wanting to build believability.
-I've never thought of it in that term before. – Kevin Howell Jul 17 '12 at 16:26
+I've never thought of it in that term before.
+Commented Jul 17, 2012 at 16:26